gr4sp/simulationEngine/README.md

 # gr4sp
 This repository holds the source code of the Generic Recursive Simulation of Socio-technical Systems for Service Provision (GR4SP) model.
 The simulation model uses data for the Victorian electricity system in Australia.
-But GR4SP's structure can guide the development of similar simulations in contexts.
+But GR4SP's structure can guide the development of similar simulations in other contexts.

 In addition to the source code of the main simulation engine, an Agent-based model in Java, this repository holds several Jupyter notebooks for analysing and visualising sets of experimental results.